 The following courses satisfy the capstone requirement.
 Please note that our offerings vary from semester to semester*:

 - JOUR325/625, JOUR655 or JOUR367/667: Full-time Capital News Service Bureau (9 credits for undergraduate students/6 credits for master's students).
-Students work four days a week in a Capital News Service bureau in Washington, Annapolis or College Park.
+Students work four days a week in a Capital News Service bureau in Washington (reporting/writing), Annapolis (reporting/writing) or College Park (audience engagement and social media, broadcast, and data and graphics).

 - JOUR353 or JOUR355 or JOUR357: Part-time Capital News Service Bureau (6 credits).
-Students work two days a week in a Capital News Service bureau in Washington, Annapolis or College Park.
+Students work two days a week in a Capital News Service bureau in Washington (reporting/writing), Annapolis (reporting/writing) or College Park (audience engagement and social media, investigative, broadcast, data and graphics, and data investigations).

 - JOUR362/662: Broadcast News Producing (3 credits).
 Students work as producers overseeing the Capital News Service’s newscast, “Maryland Newsline.”